 - Incineration plants need continual external monitoring to make sure they are safe from an environmental and human health perspective in terms of their emissions and waste that they produce

 - In some countries, such as China, there are some who report incineration plants and waste to energy plants fraudulently obtain government waste disposal subsidies, and have significant environmental concerns.
 They also report these plants have complex vested interests (with governments and auditing bodies), and unwritten rules at work which can place profit over human health and environmental standards.

 - Manipulating external emissions auditing for incineration plants can be common in some countries – some plants use more active carbon in the days before an auditing body visits (inspecting how much active carbon is being used – which absorbs dioxins well – is a way to tell how environmentally friendly a plant is being)

 - Auditing incineration plants can have uncertainties – such as dioxins being hard to detect, and weather playing a part in getting accurate readings

-- There is a conflict of interest with incineration plants in some countries – there are generous government subsidies to set up and run them – but they take many years (20-30 years) to see a profit/return on investment, and investors have to put a certain amount of waste into them to guarantee a certain amount of profits and provide a certain amount of jobs.
+- There is a conflict of interest with incineration plants in some countries – there are generous government subsidies to set up and run them – but they take many years (20-30 years) to see a profit/return on investment, and investors have to put a certain amount of waste into them (per day, or per year) to guarantee a certain amount of profits and provide a certain amount of jobs.
 This can lead to not only continuing to run older plants that are damaging to the environment and human health, but can divert waste that can be recycled away from recycling plants (because the incineration plants need it, and incineration rates might be much cheaper than recycling because of the subsidies)